-Even today’s most powerful supercomputers, Starling says, aren’t up to the job of simulating the virus’s behavior.
-But a quantum computer could “do that calculation much, much faster,” he says.
+Even today’s most powerful supercomputers, Starling said, aren’t up to the job of simulating the virus’s behavior.
+But a quantum computer could “do that calculation much, much faster," he said.

 Currently, quantum computers are in the experimental stage — and as of January 2019, researchers hadn’t been able to generate more than 128 standard qubits.
 According to a story in MIT Technology Review, some quantum computers use superconducting circuits cooled to temperatures lower than deep space.
 Others trap individual atoms in electromagnetic fields on a silicon chip in ultra-high-vacuum chambers.
 In both cases, the goal is to isolate qubits in a controlled quantum state — a big scientific and engineering challenge.

 Starling’s research focuses on quantum physics, quantum mechanics, and quantum optics.
 He recently submitted a grant proposal to the National Science Foundation’s Quantum Leap Challenges Institutes program, an initiative to help overcome several major, fundamental challenges in quantum information science and engineering.
 If Starling receives a Quantum Leap grant, he said he will be able to better fund his lab and provide funding for post-doctorate, graduate, and undergraduate students.

 His teaching interests at the Hazleton campus — in addition to quantum mechanics, optics and quantum optics, and physics — include electricity and magnetism, circuits, electronics, and mathematical methods.